 Filariasis): A general term for all diseases (including Elephantiasis) caused by these minute parasitical worms and the

-much more prevalent eye worms, easily contracted by people living in tropical Central and West Africa and transmitted by a fly elongated in shape, reddish brown in colour, that stands on high legs and is over a centimetre (half an inch) long; for anyone familiar with the Mediterranean fruit fly it looks very much like it.
+much more prevalent eye worms, easily contracted by people living in tropical Central and West Africa and transmitted by a fly elongated in shape, reddish brown in colour, that stands on high legs and is over a 10 millimetres (half an inch) long; for anyone familiar with the Mediterranean fruit fly it looks very much like it.
 It is such a large, conspicuous, rather slow-moving fly that if one is on the alert one should be able to spot it and avoid being bitten, or at least make an effort to be exposed to it as little as possible.
 Eye worms are also transmitted by gnats.
 Antidotes and treatment are available.

 Trachoma: A widespread, horrible and highly destructive eye infection found, along with other forms of chronic infectious conjunctivitis, among poor people in many parts of the world; these infections are propagated by flies, sand flies and midges from eye to eye.
 One sees a great many children, as well as adults, with sore, inflamed eyes; they squint, and many of the older people have lost the sight of an eye or both eyes entirely; the eyes look blurred by a whitish, sick-looking film caused by scarred corneas.
 The small flies feed on the watery excretion of these sick eyes and carry the infection to healthy eyes.
 I well remember when I was a girl in Egypt—where the disease was then very prevalent even in the cities—how these horrible flies would aim like a bullet for the inner corner of my eye and before I could protect myself one would try to settle there and drink.
 In the Kalahari Desert, seeing a Bushman mother nursing a baby whose eyelids were covered with flies, I had a hard time shooing them off with my hand, practically having to pick them off, before I could place a thin veil I had been wearing on my hair over the baby’s face.
 I tried, through an interpreter, to impress on her that the baby would be blinded if she did not wash its eyes, keep them clean, and keep the flies off, but I

 doubt if it had any effect as the mother had no grasp of why I put the veil there and probably removed it right away, finding it pretty for herself and a nuisance for the child!
 In order to help I would have had to live nearby and myself wash and treat the baby’s eyes every day and teach the mother to do the same.
-This question of trachoma is one way pioneers can often be of help to villagers through explaining how flies form the habit of collecting at the eyes, and that by fanning one’s face and keeping them off—and above all protecting the eyes of babies—the eyes will have a chance to recover; though there will still be plenty of flies about, they will not have this habit of automatically lighting on the eyes and thus carrying disease from one person to another.
+This question of trachoma is one way pioneers can often be of help to villagers through explaining how flies form the habit of collecting at the eyes, and that by fanning ones face and keeping them off—and above all protecting the eyes of babies—the eyes will have a chance to recover; though there will still be plenty of flies about, they will not have this habit of automatically lighting on the eyes and thus carrying disease from one person to another.
 Antibiotic ointments and also sulphonamide salves can cure such diseases.
-As such eye ailments are highly infectious one must be very careful that one’s own eyes do not get infected.
+As such eye ailments are highly infectious one must be very careful that ones own eyes do not get infected.